-Can we elect to have an audit if not required to?
+Can we elect to have an audit of not required to?

 Yes.
 Even if you do not have a mandatory requirement for an audit, you can still engage an external auditor to provide assurance on your financial statements.

-What type of Audit Services do intentus provide?
+What type of audit services to intentus provide?